zxysysu/UAV2UAV-2/README.md

 ## 📥 Dataset Download
 The full dataset (test videos, training images, annotations) and pre-trained models are available on GitHub Releases:
-[UAV2UAV-2 Dataset ]
+[UAV2UAV-2 Dataset]

 ## 📜 Citation
 If you find our work or dataset useful for your research, please cite:
 @inproceedings{li2025aerial,
-  title={Aerial Target Tracking: Benchmarking Algorithms on an Air-to-Air UAV Dataset}, author={Li, C. and Zhu, X. and Wang, Y. and Tang, W. and Ren, X. and Wu, S. and Wu, Z.}, booktitle={Proceedings of the IEEE International Conference on Robotics and Biomimetics (ROBIO)}, year={2025}
+  title={Tracking A Fixed-Wing Unmanned Aerial Vehicle: An Experimental Evaluation}, author={Wang, Y. and Zhu, X. and Sun, Z. and Robert, L. and Lu, D.}, booktitle={}, year={2025}
 }